-To open the navigation panel, click the right-facing arrow \(\big)\) on the left.
+To open the navigation panel, click the right-facing arrow on the left.

-- 4 Use the Group selector located at the top of the dashboard to select the protection environment that you want to monitor. - 5 On the menu bar, click the Administration tab.

-The Administration view appears at the bottom of the Protection dashboard.

-- 6 Select the instance of the Rapid Recovery Agent which properties that you want to modify, and then click Edit Properties. - 7 In the Rapid Recovery Agent: Edit Properties dialog box, edit the properties as needed, and then click Save.
+- 3 On the navigation panel, under Homes, click Protection. - The Protection dashboard opens. - 4 Use the Group selector located at the top of the dashboard to select the protection environment that you want to monitor. - 5 On the menu bar, click the Administration tab. - The Administration view appears at the bottom of the Protection dashboard. - 6 Select the instance of the Rapid Recovery Agent which properties that you want to modify, and then click Edit Properties. - 7 In the Rapid Recovery Agent: Edit Properties dialog box, edit the properties as needed, and then click Save